mahir-41/pyxapi/README.md

 1) GET - "/test" - Returns json "message": "Test successful" if API is functioning normally.
 2) GET - "/pixelate(?url=...)" - Saves a pixel art version of the image in the provided url(in the form of a url parameter).
 3) GET - "/getImage" - Returns the file with the pixel art image.

+NOTE: API can be tested locally, since Heroku's free services have been terminated.